The EDF Energy Trust, established in 2003, is an independent Charitable Trust, charity number 1099446. It was the first utility trust of its kind.

 The Trust awards grants to individuals and families to:

-- Clear domestic gas and electricity debts and other priority household debts, e.g. gas and electricity debts to other suppliers.
+- Clear domestic gas and electricity debts owed to EDF Energy and to other suppliers.

 - Purchase essential energy efficient household items, e.g. washing machines, cookers.